All prices and checkout are in $USD. Click in the top right corner to show prices in other currencies!

 Japanese bullet trains

-The early morning is worth it as we embark on a journey aboard one of Japan's iconic bullet trains.
+Another early morning to embark on a journey aboard one of Japan's iconic bullet trains.
 Our destination is Kyoto, known for its rich history and beautiful temples.
 We'll experience the efficiency and punctuality of the Japanese railway system as we travel at high speeds and arrive at our destination in no time.
-Once in Kyoto, we'll immerse ourselves in the city's rich culture and history, visiting iconic temples and palaces that showcase the city's imperial past.
+Will we be able to catch a glimpse of snow-capped Mount Fuji?

 Kawaramachi

 As we arrive in Kyoto in the afternoon, we'll check into our hotel and get ready to explore this beautiful city.
 Known for its rich history and cultural heritage, Kyoto is one of the most picturesque cities in Japan.
-Our first stop will be the neighborhood of Kawaramachi, where we can stroll through the streets filled with shops and izakayas.
-These small restaurants are a great place for salarymen to grab a bite after work.
-After a stroll through the neighborhood, we'll head to Nishiki Market, a must-see destination for any food lover.
-Here, we'll find an array of street food stands offering a wide variety of Japanese delicacies such as sushi, sashimi, fresh fish, yakitori, gyoza and even sweet treats like melon pan and matcha-flavored ice-cream.
+Our first stop will be the neighbourhood of Kawaramachi, where we can stroll through the streets filled with shops and izakayas, typical small restaurants.
+After a walk through the neighbourhood, we'll head to Nishiki Market, a must-see destination for any food lover.
+Here, we'll find an array of street food stands offering a wide variety of Japanese delicacies such as sushi, sashimi, fresh fish, yakitori, gyoza and even sweet treats like melon pan and matcha-flavoured ice-cream.

-After satisfying our taste buds, we'll make our way to Gion, a famous neighborhood known for its traditional teahouses and geishas.
-As we walk through the streets, we'll have the chance to spot geishas dressed in their traditional attire, adding to the charming atmosphere of the neighborhood.
-The best time to visit Gion is at sunset, as the warm light casts a golden glow on the streets and buildings, making for a truly mesmerizing experience.
-We'll end our day with a traditional Japanese dinner in one of Gion's teahouses, where we can savor the flavors of Kyoto and the company of our fellow travelers.
+After satisfying our taste buds, we'll make our way to Gion, a famous district known for its traditional teahouses and geishas.
+As we walk through the streets, we'll have the chance to spot geishas dressed in their traditional attire.
+The best time to visit Gion is at sunset – it's selfie time!

 day 4

-Discovering Kyoto: Higashiyama, Fushimi Inari Shrine and the Golden Temple
+Kyoto: Fushimi Inari Shrine and the Golden Temple

 history